How to Minimize the Risk of an IRS Audit

 Avoid it: Maintain clear daily logs, deposit records, and point-of-sale reports that match declared income.

-When Is the Best Time to File Taxes to Avoid Audit?
+When Is the Best Time to File Taxes to Avoid an Audit?

 How Long Does the IRS Have to Audit You?